Roller coaster of California state budgeting after Proposition 13

 - California’s greater reliance on more volatile forms of tax revenue such as individual and corporate income taxes and sales/gross receipt taxes has made the state’s fiscal position to be more unstable than other states.
 In 2001-2002, while these sources accounted for about 19% of all aggregate state revenue, they accounted for nearly 26% of all California’s revenue.

 - A growing underclass (such as higher incidence of poverty among immigrants) has increased the proportion of general fund expenditures devoted to health and human service activity to 36% as compared to the 27% that all states devote.

 The author views that the most acceptable fiscal reform to resolve the Californian budget crisis would be a reduction in the two-thirds vote requirement to pass a state budget and raise state taxes and/or an increase in the vehicle license fee rate.

-Tags: California, municipal
+Keywords: California, municipal